stainless-api/upload-openapi-spec-action/README.md

   code_samples: readme
 ```

+### GitHub Actions with ReadMe

-Then configure your GitHub Action to upload the Stainless-enhanced OpenAPI spec to ReadMe:
+Configure your GitHub Action to upload the Stainless-enhanced OpenAPI spec to ReadMe:

 ```yaml
 name: Upload OpenAPI spec to Stainless and ReadMe